 There are two levels of examination; Ordinary level and Higher level, to which a differentiated allocation of marks will apply, as outlined below in figure 6.
-The different mark allocation applied to Ordinary and Higher levels is based on the understanding that written and spoken reception develop earlier and to a greater degree than written and spoken production and interaction.
-Therefore, a greater proportion of the marks are allocated to receptive tasks at ordinary level and to productive and interactive tasks at higher level.
+A greater allocation of marks will apply (at both levels) to all modes of communication related to speaking and listening, based on the understanding that these will develop faster in the context of learning Mandarin Chinese and to a greater degree than the modes of communication related to writing and reading.

+Furthermore, a differentiated allocation of marks will apply Therefore, a greater proportion of the marks are allocated to spoken reception, production and interaction tasks in both levels.

-Assessment Component Modes of communication Ordinary level Higher level Oral Examination Spoken production, spoken interaction and mediation 25% 30% Written examination Listening reception and mediation (aural component) 30% 25% Reading reception and mediation 30% 25% Written production, interaction and mediation 15% 20%
+Assessment Component Modes of communication Ordinary Higher level level Oral Examination Spoken production, spoken interaction and mediation 30% 35% Written examination Listening reception and mediation (aural component) 30% 25% Reading reception and mediation 25% 20% Written production, interaction and mediation 15% 20%